-Qantas flies directly to Hong Kong from Sydney, Brisbane and Melbourne; the flight takes nine hours and 40 minutes.
+Qantas flies direct to Hong Kong from Sydney and Melbourne; the flight takes approximately nine hours and 40 minutes.
 Services operate daily from Sydney and four times per week from Melbourne.

-As a Special Administrative Region of the People’s Republic of China, Hong Kong has separate immigration regulations.
-Unlike China, Hong Kong does not require Australian visitors to obtain a visa for visits of fewer than 90 days; longer stays will require a visa that should be organised at least eight weeks before departure.
-However, entry conditions can change at short notice.
-Check the Hong Kong Economic and Trade Office for up-to-date information.
+Hong Kong does not require Australian visitors to obtain a visa for visits of fewer than 90 days; longer stays will require a visa that should be organised before departure.

 Flying in to Hong Kong International Airport

-Hong Kong International Airport is located on the island of Chek Lap Kok, 30 kilometres from Hong Kong Island.
+Hong Kong International Airport is located on the island of Chek Lap Kok, about 40 kilometres from Hong Kong Island.
 It’s well connected to Hong Kong CBD by both rail and bus.
-The Airport Express train takes passengers from the airport to Central in less than 25 minutes and runs every 10 minutes from 5.54am until 11.28pm daily and then every 12 minutes until 12.48am.
-The fare is HK$115 one-way.
+The Airport Express train takes passengers from the airport to Hong Kong Station in less than 25 minutes and runs every 15-20 minutes until 12.48am and the fare starts from HK$115 one-way.
 There’s an extensive network of public buses throughout the city which are significantly cheaper and take passengers to most parts of Hong Kong.
 For direct airport-central Hong Kong services, the A21 is a good choice (it serves the tourist areas of Kowloon and costs HK$33).
 There’s also the Airport Express train, a zippy, direct service that connects the city and the airport in just 24 minutes.
 Keen on a cab?
-They’re colour-coded: red are urban taxis that serve all destinations through Hong Kong and fare from the airport to Central is around HK$375.
+They’re colour-coded: red represents urban taxis that serve all destinations through Hong Kong and fare from the airport to Central is around HK$375.

 The language barrier

-The official languages in Hong Kong are Chinese (generally Cantonese) and English.
-Some locals use both languages – sometimes in the same sentence – but generally, Cantonese remains the dominant language and the further away from tourist areas you are, the less English you’ll encounter.
-Due to its history as a British colony, however, official signage and announcements are in both English and Cantonese, and many restaurant menus also have dual listings.
+The official languages in Hong Kong are Chinese and English.
+Some locals use both languages – sometimes in the same sentence – but generally, Cantonese remains the dominant spoken language.
+Signage and announcements are in both English and Cantonese and many restaurant menus also have dual listings.
 The lack of a language barrier in Hong Kong makes it a welcoming and easy to navigate destination for international visitors.

 - Hong Kong is extremely well serviced by public transport, with trains, buses and trams all crisscrossing the city.
-The prepaid Octopus card serves all forms of public transport as well as supermarkets, fast food restaurants and vending machines.
+The prepaid Octopus card serves all forms of public transport as well as supermarkets, fast food restaurants, convenience stores and vending machines.

 - Bus routes cover almost all of Hong Kong and fares are based on distance travelled.

-- The Mass Transit Railway (MTR) is fast and efficient but avoid it at peak hour when it becomes unbearably crowded.
-It covers all the major districts in Hong Kong and goes as far as the boundary with mainland China.
+- The Mass Transit Railway (MTR) is fast, efficient and covers all the major districts in Hong Kong and goes as far as the boundary with mainland China.

-- Taxis are metered and cost HK$24 for the first 2 kilometres and HK$1.70 for every 200 metres or one minute idling time thereafter.
+- Taxis are metered and cost HK$27 for the first 2 kilometres and HK$1.90 for every 200 metres or one minute idling time thereafter.

-- Eating and drinking are not permitted on most forms of public transport.
+- Eating or drinking is not permitted on most forms of public transport.

-- Before travelling to any international destination, it's recommended that you check with your bank that you won’t be hit with extra fees when using your credit card in Hong Kong.
+- Before travelling to any international destination, it's recommended that you check with your bank that you won’t be hit with extra fees when using your credit card.
 Your Australian bank and Hong Kong ATMs will both charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card (most banks have one) with low or no fees to use while you’re away.
 In any case, inform your bank of your travel plans, lest overseas purchases are misconstrued as fraud and your card is cancelled.

 - A 10 per cent service charge will automatically be added to your bill in most restaurants.
 There’s no requirement to leave more, and tipping is not required at cheaper fast-food restaurants and stalls.
-Some newer restaurants forgo the service charge, so tipping is at the discretion of the customer – make sure to check your bill.
-If you have a beauty treatment, add an extra $HK20 or more to the bill, depending on what you have done.
-Small tips for hotel porters are typical.
-It’s not customary to tip taxi drivers.
+Some newer restaurants forgo the service charge, so tipping is at the discretion of the customer – make sure to check your bill..
+Small tips for hotel porters are typical but it’s not customary to tip taxi drivers.

 - Stand to the right of escalators to let others pass.

-- Dining etiquette in Hong Kong is fairly relaxed and you’ll see people shelling prawns onto the table and sloshing soy sauce over the cloth.
+- Dining etiquette in Hong Kong is fairly relaxed.
 There are a few no-nos, but don’t worry – the locals will forgive a faux pas.

 - Don’t leave your chopsticks sticking upright out of your rice bowl – it’s considered inauspicious.
 Use the chopstick stand provided or rest them across the top of your bowl.

 - Space is at a premium in Hong Kong so if you and a friend take a four-seater table in a cha chaan teng (Hong Kong-style cafe), expect some company.

 - Tea is served in all cafés and restaurants – your cup will be continually refilled.
 Leave it full if you don’t want any more tea; an upturned lid in your teapot will indicate you’re after more tea.